 Sparkling Wine and Champagne 101

-Want to enjoy some bubbly this New Years?
+Want to enjoy some bubbly for the holidays?
 Here are the basics on Champagne and sparking wine.

 Though people often refer to all sparkling wines as Champagne, only sparkling wines produced in the Champagne region of France can be considered Champagne.
 In 1891 the Madrid Agreement, which dealt with the international registration of trademarks, declared that only wines originating from the Champagne region could use the name "Champagne" on their labels, and this was reiterated in the Versailles Treaty of 1919, after World War 1 and carries on today.